 Omission | 0 | Ignores text | This scene does not take place.
 (Mickey’s Christmas Carol) |

-Choosing the first round of films to analyze
+Choosing films to analyze

 - The film’s main characters have the same names as their corresponding book characters (e.g., the main character is named Scrooge, his employee is named Bob Cratchit, and Cratchit’s sickly son is named Tim)